mc0110/inetbox2mqtt/README.md

 For further explanation see command usage [INETBOX](https://github.com/danielfett/inetbox.py).

+The system commands are an extension of the command scope and allow restarting the port, changing the operating mode and updating the software status with the GITHUB release.

-An [example](https://github.com/mc0110/inetbox2mqtt/tree/main/doc) of a complete control system from a smart home solution can be found in the docs - an example of bidirectional operation from Home Assistant.
-Bidirectional means that the values can be set both in the CPplus display and in the home assistant frontend and are passed through in each case.
+An [example](https://github.com/mc0110/inetbox2mqtt/tree/main/doc) for a complete control system of a Smart Home solution can be found in the Docs - it shows the capability of bidirectional operation of Home Assistant.
+Bidirectional means that the values can be set in the CPplus display as well as in the Home Assistant frontend and are passed through in each case.

-## Status LEDs - Debugging will be easier
+## Status LEDs are showing the operating mode

-Since the ESP32 has so many GPIOs, I programmed two LEDs.
+The operating mode is indicated by 2 GPIO outputs.
+This gives the option of displaying the current mode with 2 LEDs.
 The LEDs are to be connected in negative logic:

 <div align = center>